 Therefore, even though Jesus rejects the spiritual condition of the Laodicean church, that does not mean He has abandoned them!
 Keep in mind the remedies He offers in verse 18.
 If we “buy” them without money and without price, we can experience full recovery and be prepared for anything!

 Summary of chapter three: This chapter covers the last of the seven churches which are in Asia, inclusive of Sardis, Philadelphia and Laodicea.
 As with the first four, Jesus points out the good points in each as well as the bad, with the exception of Laodicea where only condemnation is indicated.
 But, since chapters two and three should be seen as a whole, this summary would be incomplete without including what we learned in chapter two.
 Obviously, this is a judgment scenario where Jesus evaluates the character and behavior of each church.
-Although the churches are numbered and handled sequentially, the last church, having all the information and experience gleaned from the previous is by far the most responsible and is held most accountable.
-This is vitally important because the experience of those living in the time of Laodicea will be those who will live during the last moments of this earth’s history.
-It is also the time when God selects out of the “mountain” of Daniel 2:45 (that probably represent the church on earth), those who will vindicate God’s name during a time of trouble such as never was since there was a nation (Daniel 12:1).
+Although the churches are numbered and handled sequentially, the last church, having all the information and experience gleaned from the previous, is by far the most responsible and is held most accountable.
+This is vitally important because those living in the time of Laodicea will be those living during the last moments of this earth’s history.
+It is also the time when God selects out of the “mountain” of Daniel 2:45 (that probably represent the church on earth) those who will vindicate God’s name during a time of trouble such as never was since there was a nation (Daniel 12:1).
 They will refute all of Satan’s charges against God’s government and thereby cause the overthrow of Satan’s government represented by the great metallic image of Daniel 2.
-By this time, it is evident that the churches of Smyrna and Philadelphia, who Jesus does not point out any failure but who also are afflicted with the “synagogue of Satan,” are representative of the last day experience of those represented by the “stone” of Daniel 2:34, 45.
+By this time, it is evident that the churches of Smyrna and Philadelphia, in which Jesus does not point out any failure, but, nevertheless, are afflicted with the “synagogue of Satan,” are representative of the last day experience of those represented by the “stone” of Daniel 2:34, 45.

 Although I see the application of that phrase to the future “dark age,” it certainly applies to the historic one, as well.